savinshynu/Imager-tools/README.md

 - Contains most of the tools required to analyze all-sky images from the LWA data
 - Tools to read oims data
 - Transient search pipeline with continuous image subtraction and listing the candidates
-- Filtering pipeline consiting of
+- Filtering pipeline works in following stages:
   	* Filter nearby VLSS sources
 	* Filter low SNR scintillation events
 	* Filter airplanes